WHY DO WHALES BEACH?

 But before we sort out which way a pod of disorientated whales and dolphins might swim we need to consider three facts:

 (1) The busted sinuses that cause the pods to mass strand, also prevents them from diving and feeding themselves due to great pain.
 Even if they could dive, acoustically locating squid and fish in the dark waters of the deep sea would be impossible.
 The evidence that they are not diving and feeding is found in every necropsy done on mass stranded whales.
 Every time the scientists cut open their stomachs, all they find is indigestible squid beaks and the hard ear bones of fish they were eating prior to being injured.
 And since their fresh water comes only from the fish and squid they eat, the severe dehydration found in each pod member is even more evidence that they had not been feeding for weeks.
 To counter the obvious, whale scientists falsely claim they vomit before going ashore.
 But no one has seen such behavior.
 Furthermore, if they did vomit, the squid beaks and fish ear bones would come up with the vomitus.
-You can’t vomit fresh food and leave the indigestible scraps still in your stomach.
+You can’t vomit fresh food and leave only the indigestible scraps in your stomach.

 Now imagine you are blindfolded, walking in an open field during a powerful windstorm.
 Without a visual marker to focus on, you would soon be walking downwind in the path of least resistance.
-This especially applies in water because the density of the water is much greater than air.
+This especially applies in water because the density of the water is 800 greater than air.
 Swimming blind head first into a 3-knot current is about the same as walking blindfolded into hurricane force winds.

 But let’s be a bit more scientific.
 We know from Newton’s first law that thrust is required to cause our pod to move through calm waters.
 If thrust was the only force applied, a lost pod would continuously gain speed.
 However, this never happens because thrust is always countered by drag forces that push back against any movement.
 The faster a pod swims in a calm sea, the greater becomes the drag force trying to slow them down.

 But rarely are the surface currents calm, so we must consider the difference between swimming downstream and swimming upstream.
 If the current flows in the same direction a pod is swimming, drag forces are greatly reduced, making it much easier for them to swim downstream.
 Swimming with the flow is the same as swimming in the path of least drag.
 On the other hand, if our pod is swimming upstream against the flow, drag forces increase dramatically.
 Since our lost pod has no guidance system or visual marker to focus on, they will not be able to hold an upstream compass heading against the increasing drag forces.
 Bottom line is that drag, without our acoustically blind whales even knowing it, will turn a lost pod and point them downstream in the path of the fastest moving current.
-(Read this detailed article confirming that whales are guided ashore by surface currents.)
+(Read this article confirming that whales are guided ashore by surface currents.)

 In fact, the drag force will constantly keep a lost pod swimming downstream inside the segment of the fastest flow.
 Said differently, if lost whales swim in a major current, like the Gulf Stream, they will be guided into the fast lane.
 They would also be carried close to land whenever a fast-moving filament spins off from the main flow and moves inshore.